A City Hall employee was arrested and charged with witness tampering and destroying evidence.

 Tracking Charges and Investigations in Eric Adams’s Orbit

-The complaint highlights Mr. Adams’s reliance on an encrypted messaging app called Signal to communicate and says that he encouraged others to follow his lead.
-Mr. Bahi himself used the app to communicate with the mayor.
-Mr. Bahi deleted it no more than six hours before federal agents seized his phone, according to the complaint, which was sworn out by F.B.I.
+The complaint against Mr. Bahi also described Mr. Adams’s reliance on an encrypted messaging app called Signal to communicate, and it said that he encouraged others to follow his lead.
+Mr. Bahi himself used the app to communicate with the mayor, and he deleted it from his phone in the hours before the federal agents seized it from him, according to the complaint, which was sworn out by F.B.I.
 Special Agent Jacob Balog.

-The two-count complaint accuses Mr. Bahi of helping to arrange straw donations from the businessman who is now cooperating to the campaign of Mr. Adams, who is described in the charging document as “Official-1.”
+The two-count complaint announced against Mr. Bahi on Tuesday accused him of helping to arrange straw donations from the businessman who is now cooperating to the campaign of Mr. Adams, who is described in the charging document as “Official-1.”

-Based on campaign finance records, the description of the cooperating donor matches Tolib Mansurov, an Uzbek businessman who runs a construction company called United Elite Group.
+Based on campaign finance records, the description of the cooperating donor matches that of Tolib Mansurov, an Uzbek businessman who runs a construction company called United Elite Group.
+Mr. Mansurov did not respond to requests for comment.
+A person who answered the phone at his company on Tuesday said he was not in the office.

-Mr. Mansurov is referred to in the mayor’s indictment as “Businessman-4.”
+Mr. Mansurov is referred to in the indictment of the mayor as “Businessman-4.”
 According to that indictment, Mr. Adams solicited and received straw donations from Mr. Mansurov, who was told by representatives of Mr. Adams that those donations would increase his influence and the standing of his community with Mr. Adams.

 Those representatives, volunteers for the campaign who were identified in the indictment as “Adams Employee-1” and “Adams Employee-2” and who were later hired by the mayor’s administration, served as the campaign’s liaisons to the Uzbek community in New York City.